-"We just arrived at a town where the locals invited us to eat a dish called enchiladas.
-When I tried it, my tongue burned and I started to sweat.
+"We just arrived in a town where the locals invited us to eat a dish called enchiladas.
+When I tried it, my tongue burned, and I started to sweat.
 I was told that this feeling is due to a fruit called "chili."
 I have to analyze it ..."

 And here's a little trivia about Bonpland: When Napolean's wife Josephine died, Bonpland was present at her deathbed.

 #OTD Today, in 1798, the first American vineyard was planted 25 miles from Lexington, Kentucky.